 - Standard pallet size should be used.
 48 inches long, 40 inches wide, and 3 to 5 inches in height.

 - One distribution center per pallet.

-- Store 7079 should be palletized on a separate pallet.
+- Locations 7010 and 7099 should be palletized on separate pallets.

 - A pallet should not be packed taller than 6 feet high, unless the item itself exceeds 6 feet.